COVID-19 | OUR RESPONSE

 We do not ask for a deposit, and if the centres are closed due to COVID-19 at the time of the planned visit there will be no financial penalty to the school or group.

 That means that there is no financial risk to schools or parents, or other booking groups, in planing ahead with us and scheduling a visit.

 You can email us or complete our contact form and we’ll be delighted to receive an enquiry from you.
 Do also send any questions that you have.

-Support for returning pupils, families & staff:
+Day visits for returning pupils, families & staff:

 We will be as flexible as possible in meeting emerging requirements of schools.
 If pupils, families or staff teams would benefit from facilitated outdoor learning or creative arts activities focussed around transition, wellbeing, re-engagement, motivation or forming friendships, then, where permittable, we’d be delighted to offer day visits or short, small-group residential programmes.